 Igor Grosaft is a controversial businessman who has been used by Penta Investments as a straw man for a number of transactions that the group made in media and other industries.
-Grosaft was mentioned in the Gorilla file as close to Penta Investments' Hascak.(44) The Gorilla case was a political corruption scandal that rocked Slovakia in 2011 when leaks from a Slovak Secret Service wiretap file known as Gorilla, recorded in 2005-2006, were published online.
+Grosaft was mentioned in the Gorilla file as close to Jaroslav Hascak of Penta Investments.[59]
 He reportedly carried out the takeover of the publisher Petit Press for Penta Investments.
 The sale prompted the departure of half of the journalists working for Sme, Petit Press' most influential and popular daily.
-Grosaft has intermediated the Petit Press deal using the news agency SITA, which he owned at the time.(45) The Swiss Leaks, an investigation carried out by the International Consortium of Investigative Journalists (ICIJ), revealed in 2015 that Grosaft was among the Slovak businessmen who stashed their euros in an HSBC account in Switzerland, allegedly to save on taxes.(46) But in spite of all that, Grosaft does not exert real influence in the media sector and rather is used as a middlemen by his bosses.
+Grosaft has intermediated the Petit Press deal using the news agency SITA, which he owned at the time.[60]
+The Swiss Leaks, an investigation carried out by the International Consortium of Investigative Journalists (ICIJ), revealed in 2015 that Grosaft was among the Slovak businessmen who stashed their euros in an HSBC account in Switzerland, allegedly to save on taxes.[61]
+But in spite of all that, Grosaft does not exert real influence in the media sector and rather is used as a middlemen by his bosses.

-Jaroslav Hascak is a key figure in Penta Investments with high influence in Penta's investment decisions.
-Hascak was, with Dospiva, co-founder of Penta group using cash they made in the early 1990s in China during their studies, according to the official version of the Penta history.
-Local observers have long questioned the provenance of the cash that led to the creation of the Penta empire, doubting that the imports of textiles from China to the former Czechoslovakia was such a lucrative business as Hascak and Dospiva claimed.
+Jaroslav Hascak is a key figure in Penta Investments with high influence in the company's investment decisions.
+Hascak co-founded Penta group with Dospiva, using cash they made in the early 1990s in China during their studies, according to the official version of the company's history.
+Local observers have long questioned the provenance of the cash that led to the creation of the Penta empire, doubting that imports of textiles from China to the former Czechoslovakia was such a lucrative business as Hascak and Dospiva claimed.
 Hascak has a participation in many of Penta's large companies, including the insurer Dovera, the private hospital operator Svet Zdravia, Prima Banka and the lottery Fortuna SK.
 Hascak's name was mentioned in the infamous Gorilla case as the key link with senior politicians from the ruling coalition in talks about privatization deals and sale of state property.
-The Gorilla case was a political corruption scandal that rocked Slovakia in 2011 when leaks from a Slovak Secrete Service wiretap file known as Gorilla, recorded in 2005-2006, were published online.
+The Gorilla case was a political corruption scandal that rocked Slovakia in 2011 when leaks from a Slovak Secret Service wiretap file known as Gorilla, recorded in 2005-2006, were published online.
 The file revealed a web of kickbacks to politicians in return for procurement and privatization contracts mostly involving Penta Investments.
-The company denied any wrongdoing.(47)
+The company denied any wrongdoing.
+[62] Hascak was listed by Forbes magazine as the second richest man in Slovakia in 2019, with a fortune worth some €960m.[63]
+In 2019, Hascak was questioned by the National Crime Agency (NAKA), a unit of the interior ministry in charge of investigating corruption and organized crime.
+The questioning was related to the killing of the journalist Jan Kuciak in 2018.
+Hascak reportedly spoke regularly with Marian Kocner, a Slovak entrepreneur suspected of involvement in organized crime who was arrested for having ordered the murder of Kuciak.[64]